Acacia pycnantha Benth.

 Bloom Time: Late winter and spring

 Acacia pycnantha is an evergreen tree with phyllodes (flattened leaf stalks) instead of true leaves.
 It grows up to 26 feet (7.8 m) tall.
-Phyllodes are sickle-shaped, up to 6 inches (15 cm) long and up to 1.5 inches (3.8 cm) wide.
-The profuse fragrant, yellow or golden-yellow flowers appear in late winter and spring, followed by long seed pods.
+Phyllodes are sickle-shaped, up to 6 inches (15 cm) long, and up to 1.5 inches (3.8 cm) wide.
+The profuse flowers are fragrant, yellow or golden-yellow, and appear in late winter and spring, followed by long seed pods.

 USDA hardiness zone 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

-Acacia requires full sunlight and grows in nearly any soil, including sand, clay, or soil that is highly alkaline or acidic.
+Acacia requires full sunlight and grows in nearly any soil, including sand, clay, or highly alkaline or acidic soil.
 Although Acacia prefers well-drained soil, it tolerates muddy soil for short periods.
 Acacia is a plant-it-and-forget-it type of tree, although a young tree may need protection from wildlife while developing its defense system.
-During the first year, the tree benefits from an orchid fertilizer every three to four weeks.
+The tree benefits from an orchid fertilizer during the first year every three to four weeks.
 After that time, you can feed the tree a general-purpose fertilizer once every year, but it isn't an absolute requirement.
 Acacia requires little or no water.

 Acacia may need occasional pruning during the dry months.
 However, avoid pruning leafy green areas and trim only dead growth.